Walt Disney World Beyond the Parks: Hoop Dee Doo

 Pioneer HallClick thumbnail to view full-size

-For guests not stay at Fort Wilderness there are a few options for transportation to Pioneer Hall.
+For guests not staying at Fort Wilderness there are a few options for transportation to Pioneer Hall.
 Guests staying at the resorts around the Magic Kingdom (Grand Floridian, Polynesian, Wilderness Lodge, or the Contemporary including Bay Lake Towers) or for guests coming directly from the Magic Kingdom you can take a boat to Fort Wilderness Campground.
 From the boat dock it is a short walk to Pioneer Hall.
 Guests coming from the Grand Floridian or Polynesian may wish to take the monorail from their resort to the Contemporary, Magic Kingdom, or the Ticket and Transportation Center so that they can take a boat directly from that location to the campground.

 Guests that are not staying near the Magic Kingdom do still have a way to get to the Fort Wilderness Campground.
 You can simply take a bus from any theme park, water park, or Disney Springs directly to Fort Wilderness Campground, just make sure that you are getting off at the right bus stop.
 If you are unsure of where to go simply ask your bus driver, they will be able to get you to where you need to go.